dandeane1/intro-to-testing-js/README.md

 ### Exercise #4 Add another small, simple test
 - Step 1:  In `tests.js`, assert that `sayHello("Alex")` returns `"Hello, Alex!"`.
 Our first test should be *super* simple and *super* small.
 This means that our next test should look like `expect(sayHello("Alex")).toBe("Hello, Alex!")`.
 - Step 2: Run all tests and make sure that this newly added test is red.
 - Step 3: It's challenging not to jump to the "correct" answer already, but let's stay close to the TDD method.
 Write *just* enough code to green the test.
 This means making sure that the `sayHello` function definition inside of `code.js` takes an an input argument.
-If `input === "Alex"`, then we `return "Hello, Alex!"` else `return "Hello, Jane!"`.
+If `input === "Alex"`, then we `return "Hello, Alex!"` else `return "Hello, git addJane!"`.
 Don't get too fancy.
 A cornerstone of TDD is refactoring only once you have a handful of green tests, not just one or two with new inputs.
-- Step 4: Run all tests, expecting that all are now green.
+- sertiStep 4: Run all tests, expecting that all are now green.
 Does each test turn green?
 If so, then we can proceed.
 We can't refactor unless we have greened a test, even with a hard-coded implementation.
 - Step 5: If you feel the urge to refactor already, hang on!
 Let's add one more test!
 - Step 6: Repeat the TDD cycle, so let's add another test in the next exercise.

 ### Exercise #5 One more test before refactoring...
-- Step 1: Add another (tiny) assertion!
+- Step 1: Add another (tiny) ason!
 In `tests.js`, assert that `sayHello("Pat")` returns `"Hello, Pat!"`.
 Since our tests should be super simple, the assertion should be `expect(sayHello("Pat")).toBe("Hello, Pat!")`
 - Step 2: Run all tests and make sure that this newly added test is red and failing.
 - Step 3: Again, you may feel the urge to jump to the "correct" answer already.
 Let's stay on target.
 Write *just* enough code to green the test.
 For this case, *just enough* code means adding another conditional such that if `input === "Pat"`, then the function should have `return "Hello, Pat!"`.
 - Step 4: Run all tests.
 Does each test turn green?
 If so, then we can proceed.